 Montreal has bus connections to cities throughout North America.
 The main bus terminal is the Station Centrale de l'Autobus de Montréal.
 Major bus companies include:

 - Depending on the season, some days it’s warm and humid in the morning and by evening it’s windy and snowing.
 That being said, don’t worry!
 It’s manageable.
 All you need to do is make sure you’re prepared.
 Dressing for the weather is important, so for the colder months, use layers.
 If possible DO NOT sacrifice quality in favor of a cheaper price when it comes to winter boots and jackets.

-- Then make sure to take advantage of those warm days, such as by hiking Mont-Royal, dining outdoors, or biking any part of the 14.5km-long Lachine Canal path, which was ranked the third most beautiful urban circuit in the world by Time magazine.
+- Make sure to take advantage of the warm days, such as by hiking Mont-Royal, dining outdoors, or biking any part of the 14.5km-long Lachine Canal path, which was ranked the third most beautiful urban circuit in the world by Time magazine.

-- McGill offers many news sources, both published by the university (The McGill Reporter, McGill News) and student-run (e.g., PGSS Newswire, The Tribune, The Daily, Le Délit).
+- McGill offers many news sources, both published by the university (The McGill Reporter, McGill News) and student-run (e.g., The Tribune, The Daily, Le Délit).